-Fonterra says it will next week start talking with its farmer shareholders about introducing share trading.
+Fonterra says it will start talking next week with its farmer shareholders about introducing share trading.

 The third and final stage of the capital restructuring will allow farmers to trade shares between themselves, in a bid to stop money washing in and out of the co-operative when times are tough.

 Fonterra says it will launch the consultation process on Wednesday 7 April.
-It will then consult directly with its 10,500 shareholders through a series of meeting to be held throughout New Zealand the following week.
+It will then consult directly with its 10,500 shareholders through a series of meetings to be held throughout New Zealand the following week.

 The Shareholders' Council supports the concept, which would involve farmers buying or selling Fonterra shares among themselves, instead of having to buy or redeem them through the co-operative.